arcus/education_modules/bash_command_line_102/bash_command_line_102.md

 <div class = "warning">
 <b style="color: rgb(var(--color-highlight));">Warning!</b><br>

-Removing files via your command line interface with the `rm` command **removes** them from your computer.
+Removing files via your command line interface with the `rm` command **permanently removes** them from your computer.
 It does not move them to your "Trash" folder.

 Be completely sure that you want to remove a file before using the `rm` command as YOU WILL NOT BE ABLE TO GET REMOVED FILES BACK unless you have another copy backed up somewhere else.
 </div>